How to Issue a Boil Water Notice to Customers of a Community PWS

 - Within 10 days of when you issue this notice, send a copy of the actual notice and the signed Certificate of Delivery of Public Notice to Customers to TCEQ by mail at:

 Drinking Water Quality Team Public Notice Coordinator MC-155

 or by fax to 512/239-3666 [30 TAC Subparagraph 290.46(q)(1)].

-- No more than 45 days after the violation or situation was discovered, mail or hand-deliver a copy of the notice to all persons served by your PWS.
+- If the boil water notice is due to an acute MCL, then no more than 45 days after the violation or situation was discovered, mail or hand-deliver a copy of the notice to all persons served by your PWS.
 (If you mail this follow-up notice, you may enclose them with the water bill.)
 After each follow-up notice, complete Certificate of Delivery of Public Notice to Customers as described in Step 4 and submit it to us with a copy of each notice issued.